carlos-castillo-a/carlos-castillo-a/README.md

 ## Explore

-A good place to start looking at my work is to see my Infrastructure file (link) that contains a diagrams of my base infrastructue that is used throughout current and future projects (with more to be added).
+A good place to start looking at my work is to see my Infrastructure file (https://github.com/carlos-castillo-a/carlos-castillo-a/blob/main/Infrastructure-diagram.md) that contains a diagrams of my base infrastructue that is used throughout current and future projects (with more to be added).

 ## Helpful git commands
 To keep my sanity, I will record some helpful git commands that I will keep using.